 - Preheat oven to 400˚ F and place pizza stone in oven if using.
 Cut cauliflower florets into small, bite-sized pieces. in a roasting pan or sheet tray covered with parchment paper, toss cauliflower with 1 tablespoon olive oil and at least 1 tablespoon curry powder, enough to coat.
 Bake until browning, 20 to 25 minutes.
 Turn up heat to 500˚.

-Roll the dough out onto a surface covered in cornmeal (I used a large wood cutting board put some of you may have a pizza peel.)
-Roll it out to the size of your pizza stone.
+- Roll the dough out onto a surface covered in cornmeal (I used a large wood cutting board put some of you may have a pizza peel.)
+Roll/shape the dough out to about 14" circe.

-Brush 1 tablespoon of oil over rolled out crust and smear cauliflower mixture onto pizza.
+- Combine roasted cauliflower with red onion and parsley.
+Brush 1 tablespoon of oil over rolled out crust and spread cauliflower over crust..
 Sprinkle cheese on top and slide pizza into the oven.

 - Bake until crust is golden, 10-15 minutes depending on oven.

 In place of the parsley, I like cilantro.

 I think this pizza is all about the curry powder.
 You can of course make your own but I actually like to pick up a few different varieties and play around.
 This particular version I photographed was with an African Curry from this spice company (it was just enough spice).
 I also like this spice shop.

 Greens: I’ll occasionally add a bit of spinach to this pizza for extra color.

 Cauliflower: Sweet potatoes are another good option for roasting with curry powder then throwing on a pizza.